Whatever you do, make sure you camp overnight in the Sahara Desert. It is a must do in Morocco!

 The sun was starting to set so Hassan led the way up and across the sand dunes.
 Keyword – up.
 It’s a good way to test your fitness levels!
 But eventually all of us made it to the top.
 Imagine sitting on warm, dark orange sand in the Sahara Desert, surrounded by sand dunes that go on forever.
 The sun is setting and your mind is completely present in the moment.
 You’re running your fingers and toes through the sand as the sun gets smaller and disappears over the hill…

 Well, everything that goes up, must come down.
 Our tour guide led the way by running down the sand dunes.
 And just when you think it doesn’t get any better, it’s time for food.
-One of the beautiful things about Moroccan culture is sharing meals, other than the food itself.
+One of the beautiful things about Moroccan culture other than the food itself, is sharing meals.
 We had the most delicious meal earlier that day at a local family home.
-A whole chicken tagine that you literally tore apart with your hands and scooped up along with vegetables and sauce with freshly cooked flat bread.
-Tonight we had more tagine and share plates that we passed around the table in dim lighting in the centre of our tent circle.
+A whole chicken tagine that you literally tore apart with your hands and then used the freshly cooked flat bread to scoop up the vegetables and sauce.
+Tonight we had more tagine and share plates that we passed around a candlelit dinner table set up in the centre of our tent circle.

 So many shooting stars!